Barnaby and Me

-Barnaby and Me is a 1978 Australian made-for-television film about a girl and her talking koala Barnaby who are pursued by criminals.
+Barnaby and Me is a 1978 Australian made-for-television film.
+It features a girl and her talking koala, Barnaby, who are pursued by criminals.

 The film was one of six TV movies made in Australia by Transatlantic Enterprises along with the ABC.
 Barnaby and Me was made in association with Six Flags, presented as the theme park company's first foray into the movie business.

 It was the final film directed by Norman Panama.